KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Discussion and Future Work

 \subsection{The Challenge of Effective Pruning on Modern Hardware}

-As part of this work, we investigated several geometrically-motivated pruning strategies designed to reduce the number of distance calculations within leaf clusters, including direction-based, strips-based, convex hull-based, and triangle inequality-based filtration methods (detailed in the Appendix).
-The theoretical premise of these methods is that the geometric properties of the data distribution can be exploited to preemptively discard large portions of the search space.
-However, our empirical evaluation revealed a consistent and counter-intuitive result: despite their theoretical elegance and the ability to identify a significant fraction of non-candidates in offline analysis (up to 30\% in some cases), none of these strategies yielded a satisfying improvement in query throughput.
+As part of this study, we investigated several geometrically motivated pruning strategies intended to reduce the number of distance calculations within leaf clusters.
+Despite their theoretical elegance and the ability to identify a significant fraction of non-candidates during offline analysis (up to 30\% in certain instances), none of these strategies yielded a net improvement in online query throughput.

-This counter-intuitive outcome highlights a critical reality of modern CPU architectures: the computational costs of our highly-optimized ARM Neon and SVE kernels for distance calculation is exceptionally low, while the overhead introduced by the control logic, branching, and scalar computations required to evaluate the geometric conditions for pruning consistently outweighed the savings from the avoided distance calculations.
-In essence, the pruning logic itself must be virtually \emph{free} to compete with the sheer efficiency of a brute-force, SIMD-accelerated scan over a block of data.
-This finding suggests that for a pruning method to be viable in this scenario, it must either be integrated directly into the SIMD data processing pipeline, or be capable of eliminating a much larger fraction of the search space with minimal computational costs.
+This counter-intuitive outcome underscores a critical reality of modern CPU architectures: the computational cost of our highly optimized SIMD kernels is exceptionally low.
+However, the overhead introduced by the control logic, branching, and scalar computations required to evaluate geometric pruning conditions consistently outweighs the savings gained from avoided distance calculations.
+Therefore, for a pruning method to be viable in this high-throughput regime, it must either be integrated directly into the SIMD pipeline without incurring control flow divergence or be capable of eliminating a substantially larger fraction of the search space at negligible cost.